lindazhaoatt/FrontEndDeveloper-Project0/README.md

-# FrontEndDeveloper-Project0
-Project 0 for Udacity Front End Developer Nanodegree
+## Project 0 for Udacity nanodegree - Front End Developer
+Linda Zhao lindazhaoatt@gmail.com
+09/25/2015

+This is a static page.